-- Describe, the start-up and phase-in activities necessary to implement the ACT program.
+- a.
+Describe, the start-up and phase-in activities necessary to implement the Older Adult ACT program.
 Include timeframes in the description for both start-up and phase-in activities. - b.
-Describe how the agency will create a physical space that supports the ACT team and its work.
+Describe how the agency will create a physical space that supports the Older Adult ACT team and its work.
 Provide detailed information about other supports the agency will provide for the team relative to equipment and administrative oversight.
 Define the geographic boundaries of the areas to be served by the proposed program.
 Describe how the agency will support the team in reaching all individuals as it relates to the geographic boundaries of the program. - c.
-Provide an ACT staffing plan that follows the staffing requirements as per Section 5.3 and the ACT Program Guidelines.
-Include a description of the role and responsibilities of each staff member.
+Provide an Older Adult ACT staffing plan that follows the staffing requirements as per the program enhancements in section 5.3 of this RFP.
+Include a description of the roles and responsibilities of each staff member.
 Describe plans for regular staff supervision and what will be included as part of supervision. - d.
-Provide the agency's plan to ensure staffing minimums are maintained based on the 8:4 9:1 ratio.
-Describe how the agency, including leadership, will support the staffing of the ACT team and what strategies will be used to: i) improve retention of staff, ii) maintain the fidelity of the model, and iii) maintain therapeutic continuity of care. - e.
-Describe how staff will gain competence in integrated dual disorder treatment (IDDT), employment/education, psychoeducation, psychiatric rehabilitation, forensic
+Provide the agency's plan to ensure staffing minimums are maintained based on the 10:1 ratio.
+Describe how the agency, including leadership, will support the staffing of the Older Adult ACT team and what strategies will be used to: i) improve retention of staff, ii) maintain the fidelity of the model, and iii) maintain therapeutic continuity of care. - e.
+Describe how staff will gain competence in working with the older adult population, aging in place philosophy, psychiatric rehabilitation, social isolation, psychoeducation, and wellness self-management. - f.
+Describe in detail how the agency will ensure all staff are i) trained in Evidence-Based Practices as applicable to each role, ii) have completed required trainings and maintain ongoing training, iii) utilize ACT Institute resources, and iv) receive training on the populations being served by the team including but not limited to substance use, forensic involvement, homelessness, and older adults.

-- involvement, and wellness self-management.
-Include a description of how the competencies will be ensured and maintained up to date. - f.
-Describe in detail how the agency will ensure all staff are i) trained in Evidence-Based Practices as applicable to each role, ii) have completed required trainings and maintain ongoing training, iii) utilize ACT Institute resources, and iv) receive training on the populations being served by the team including but not limited to substance use, forensic involvement, homelessness, and older adults. - g.
+g.
 Describe how your agency will proactively prepare for the safety and wellness of individuals during behavioral health crises, including but not limited to the use of crisis plans, WRAP plans, safety plans, etc. Describe how your agency will actively advocate for the safety and wellness of individuals with particular emphasis on participants whose racial/ethnic or gender identities are known to increase risk of potentially harmful encounters with the emergency response system (i.e., police, EMS).
 Describe how the agency will interface and work with the emergency response system during behavioral health crises.